vasinov/neural-lambda/README.md

 };
 ```

-Once `handler` is triggered, we read the S3 object and then make an MQTT publish call to the device topic if either temperature or pressure exceeded critical values of `200` and `800` or if the alarm is triggered by some combination of the two inside the neural network.
+Once `handler` is triggered, we read an S3 object and then make an MQTT publish call to the device topic if either temperature or pressure exceeded critical values of `200` and `800` or if the alarm is triggered by some combination of the two inside the neural network.

+Now let's setup some rules in ThingFabric.
+After you registered, go to your first project and then select "Rules" on the left.

 ## Outro